Answers from a Charlotte Bankruptcy Attorney

 Bankruptcy is rarely an easy situation.
 If you have questions concerning your bankruptcy and the process of filing, one of our Charlotte bankruptcy attorneys can help.
 We can answer your questions and provide you with the answers relevant to your specific case.
-At the Law Office of Jack G. Lezman, P.A., we are prepared to fight for your rights.
+At the Law Office of Jack G. Lezman, PLLC, we are prepared to fight for your rights.
 The first step to any bankruptcy case is to obtain substantial information.
 Following, we have listed a series of commonly asked questions about bankruptcy.
 If your question is not found below, feel free to contact one of our attorneys to get your question answered.

 As an individual, you can file either a Chapter 7 or a Chapter 13.
 A Chapter 7 bankruptcy involves a complete discharge of most unsecured debts such as credit cards, medical bills, personal loans, repossessions, judgments, broken leases and even various back taxes.
 A Chapter 13 involves a reorganization of your debts into a repayment plan that will then be paid through the bankruptcy court.
 Chapter 13 bankruptcy can be used to stop foreclosures, repossessions, and wage garnishments.

 All of your debts are combined into a 3 to 5 year repayment plan through the court.
 These debts would include back mortgage payments, vehicle payments, credit cards, medical bills, personal loans and any other type of debts.
 Long-term debts such as mortgages and student loans are usually paid outside of the Chapter 13 plan.
 The plan payments are based on your debts and disposable income.
 The payment amounts are based on what you can afford to pay each month.